 - Demonstrate knowledge of appropriate routes to all area hospitals

-- Pass a driving test with the advisor
+- Pass a driving test with the EMS supervisor

 Station and Apparatus

-The primary unit of The UD Emergency Care Unit.
+The primary transport unit of The UD Emergency Care Unit.
 This BLS unit has a 2012 Ford E450 chassis with a Lifeline Superliner module.
 It was placed in service September of 2012.
-It is equipped with Whelen LED emergency lighting and Howler siren.
-It is equipped to meet all standards for State of Delaware BLS Ambulances.
+It is equipped with Whelen LED emergency lighting, a Howler siren, air horns, and stocked to meet all standards for State of Delaware BLS Ambulances.

 UD Bike 1 & 2